Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <img style="width: 700px" src="../../assets/img/3-Blockchain/oracles.drawio.svg" alt="Some Pic" />

 Notes:

 Oracles.
-Oracles are super interesting becaue what they are trying to achievei is to provide information from the outside world to the blockchain.
+Oracles are super interesting because what they are trying to achieve is to provide information from the outside world to the blockchain.
 And that's a very very hard task.

 ---v

 ## Shelling Point

 #### _Oracles_